JesseMcGilAllen/javaIndividualProject/Journal.md

 I have discovered that I cannot edit the url paths for the Tomee instance of my application when I move it.
 I must delete the configuration and create a new one.

 I was working on the expanded site's database design yesterday and noticed that most of the table had the same fields.
 I am curious what the best practice is for an instance like this.
 I was intending on having seperate tables/objects but if there is no difference outside of the table name?

+## Week 6

+---

+After the multiple times that I have moved my project and the inconveniences that it has caused, I have decided after a discussion with Paula that I need to implement a dependency manager such as Maven.
+I have decided to research Maven and its competitors this week.
+After my research has been done I will try to implement my choice.
+I decided to make this a priority because I am sure to move things again and I would prefer that they do not break when I do.

+The other item I want to make a priority this week is the database elements.
+I would like to create all the table I think I need at this time for the project and work on the DAOs needed for them.
+I would like to make at the very least substantial progress towards the DAOs (with testing) by the end of the week.

+This means that I am pushing deployment to OpenShift off again.
+I did not have much trouble deploying the sample application and have experienced deploying various things before.
+I also would like to wait until I have more of the application done before deploying.